One step closer to legal cannabis?

-S. 420 is a federal bill that was introduced to the Senate in February 2019 by Senator Ron Wyden who represents Oregon.
+The purpose of the Marijuana Revenue and Regulation Act is for the federal government to actively take a role in the regulation and sale of marijuana.
+This bill was first introduced to the Senate on February 2019 by Senator Ron Wyden of Oregon.
 It was co-sponsored by Senator Kirsten Gillibrand of New York.

 What Will Happen Next?

-In other words, in answer to the question “What happens next?”, the only answer we can give is “no one knows.”
-We can be reasonably confident that as long as the Republicans retain a Senate majority, it is unlikely that we will see the end of federal prohibition.
+Regarding the question “What happens next?”, the answer remains unclear.
+As long as there is opposition to marijuana legalization in the Senate, it is unlikely that we will see the end of federal prohibition.

-For example, the 420 sets of bills would bar people with previous marijuana-related convictions from being eligible for cannabis business licenses; or else they may have to wait five years.
+For example, the 420 set of bills would bar people with previous marijuana-related convictions from being eligible for cannabis business licenses, or else they may have to wait five years.

 Meanwhile, Chuck Schumer and Hakeem Jeffries announced the reintroduction of the Marijuana Freedom and Opportunity Act in May 2019.
 It was introduced in the 115th Congress but stalled.
 It involves taking a significant step towards making the landscape fairer by expunging low-level marijuana convictions and provide funding for cannabis enterprises owned by women and ethnic minorities.

 Ultimately, there is no way of knowing which bill will make it the furthest, or even if any of them will make it into law.
 While lawmakers twiddle their collective thumbs, it is up to pro-marijuana voters to make themselves heard.